krantzinator/100-days-of-code/log.md

 **Thoughts:** No time to write down; still no home internet, got to leave work in 2 minutes.

 **Link to work:** [not quite as much crap](https://github.com/krantzinator/freecodecamp-course/commit/03c3d917a0ef4c08819e63aa1180b1fdc2dbb3ea)

+### Day 48: June 29, 2017

+**Today's Progress:** Reading on PaaS/IaaS/SaaS and other hosting and infrastructure things

+**Thoughts:** Had some light bulb moments in learning about shared hosting, cloud app deployment, and everything in between.
+I'd first learned about things like hosting before I knew much about the tech world, as it were, and then I came into things like AWS and Azure from a weird angle, and I am finally realizing how they all overlap and what the value-add is of different options.
+So much to absorb!
+I am starting to get into Azure at work at in a side project, so this will be fun.

+**Link to work:** none

+### Day 49: June 30, 2017

+**Today's Progress:** AT&T refuses to let me pay them for internet

+**Thoughts:** I spent a lot of time this week hating AT&T. But then it all got better when I realized I live in a township that has just finished installing a fiber network and is going to be connecting my apartment to said network in the next month or two!
+Which at the rate AT&T is going, will likely be before they can get their act together anyway.
+I did spend some time looking at my code I've written and coming up with ideas, but I really needed to look up a few things, and I'm about out of data on my phone and don't get more until July 16th.
+It's a rough life right now.

+**Link to work:** TBD.
+When I am back around work internet on Monday, or if I can make it to a Panera this weekend

+### Day 50, 51, 52, 53: July 1-4

+**Today's Progress:** JavaScript docs

+**Thoughts:** Inspired by my difficulty of actually coding when I don't have the internet to look things up, review docs, remember how a particular function works, remember the optional commands for BIFs, or search for error code solutions, I have started making notecards of JavaScript's BIFs.
+So far I have learned that `.sort()` can take an optional function telling it how to sort, if the Unicode sort order isn't what you need.
+I'm also paying more attention to the details of each BIF, and digging into the _why_ of each one as I figure out what pieces of information are absolutely necessary for my understanding and can fit on my notecard.

+**Link to work:** I get internet back in two weeks so...